 Additional Registration Fees

 To make up for lost gasoline tax revenue, many states have enacted laws requiring additional registration fees on EVs.
-Currently, 30 states have such fees for plug-in electric vehicles, according to the National Conference of State Legislators.
-Of those, 14 also have additional fees on plug-in hybrid vehicles.
+Currently, 32 states have such fees for plug-in electric vehicles, and 18 also have additional fees on plug-in hybrid vehicles.

 Lower Resale Value